The rapid expansion of digital networks such as YouTube, Wikipedia, Twitter and Facebook have changed user expectations.

 You will explore the social role, significance and consequences of metrics and data.
 Many of the most significant technological developments of our age will centre around data and metrics and this module will give you the means to understand these developments.
 You'll see how we are measured and how measurement links into power, governance and control.
 You will think through what part measurement plays in defining our everyday experiences in society.

-Advanced Topics in Interactive Technologies
+Design and Research Practice in Interactive Technologies

 You will develop, design, implement and manage your own original research project, supervised by a member of staff with the relevant experience for your topic.
 You will analyse the data and produce a 15,000-word dissertation based on your research project.